Short overview of the asylum procedure

 Dutch Council for Refugees Visit Website

-Registration
+Registration phase

 Expressing the wish to apply for asylum does not mean that the request for asylum has officially been lodged.
 Asylum applications can be lodged at the border or on Dutch territory.
 Any person arriving in the Netherlands and wishing to apply for asylum must report to the IND.
 Asylum seekers from a non-Schengen country, arriving in the Netherlands by plane or boat, are refused entry to the Netherlands and are detained.
-In this case, the asylum seeker needs to apply for asylum immediately before crossing the Dutch (Schengen) external border, at the Application Centre at Schiphol Amsterdam airport (Aanmeldcentrum Schiphol, AC).
+In this case, the asylum seeker needs to apply for asylum immediately before crossing the Dutch (Schengen) external border, at the Application Centre at Amsterdam Airport Schiphol (Aanmeldcentrum Schiphol, AC).

-When an asylum seeker enters the Netherlands by land, or is already present on the territory, they have to report immediately to the Central Reception Centre (Centrale Ontvangstlocatie, COL) in Ter Apel (nearby Groningen, north-east of the Netherlands), where registration takes place (fingerprints, travel- and identity documents are examined).
+When an asylum seeker enters the Netherlands by land, or is already present on the territory, they must report immediately to the Central Reception Centre (Centrale Ontvangstlocatie, COL) in Ter Apel (nearby Groningen, north-east of the Netherlands), where registration takes place (fingerprints, travel- and identity documents are examined).
 After registration activities in the COL have been concluded the asylum seeker is transferred to a Process Reception Centre (Proces Opvanglocatie, POL).
-Third country nationals who are detained in an aliens’ detention centre can apply for asylum at the detention centre.
+Third country nationals detained in an aliens’ detention centre can apply for asylum at the detention centre.

 The application/registration procedure in the COL takes three days.
-During this procedure the asylum seeker has to complete an extensive application form, fingerprints are taken and he or she is interviewed regarding his or her identity, family members, travel route and profession.
+During this procedure the asylum seeker has to complete an extensive application form.
+Fingerprints are taken and the asylum seeker is interviewed regarding their identity, family members, travel route and profession.
+This is called the registration interview (aanmeldgehoor).
 Data from Eurodac and the Visa Information System (VIS) are consulted.
 From all this information the IND may conclude that, according to the Dublin Regulation, another Member State is responsible for examining the asylum application.
 In case of a “hit” in Eurodac the IND can already submit a request to another Member State to assume responsibility for the asylum application under the Dublin Regulation.

 Procedural tracks

-The IND applies a “Five Tracks” policy, whereby asylum seekers are channelled to a specific procedure track (spoor) depending on the circumstances of their case.[2]
-Track 1 and 4 had always been part of the IND’s practice.
+The IND applies a “Five Tracks” policy, whereby asylum seekers are channelled into a specific procedure track (spoor) depending on the circumstances of their case.[2]
+Track 1 and 4 have always been part of the IND’s practice.
 Track 2 has been applied since 1 March 2016 and tracks 3 and 5 have not been applied (yet).
 The tracks are only applicable when the asylum application has been lodged on the territory, not when it was lodged at the border.

 Track 3 Fast-track procedure for applications which are considered likely to be granted.
-The procedure is linked to Track 5, but neither track has been applied yet.
+The procedure is linked to Track 5, but neither track has ever been applied yet.

 Track 4 Regular Procedure (Algemene asielprocedure) of 6 days, with the possibility to extend this time limit by 6, 8 or 14 days.[5]
-In case the application cannot be thoroughly assessed within the Regular Procedure, there is a possibility of assessing the application in the Extended Procedure (Verlengde asielprocedure) within a time limit of 6 months.
+In case the application cannot be thoroughly assessed within the Regular Procedure, there is a possibility of assessing the application in the Extended Procedure (Verlengde Asielprocedure) within a time limit of 6 months.

-(1) the registration procedure is formally laid down in the Aliens Decree;
+• the registration procedure is formally laid down in the Aliens Decree;

 Rest and preparation period

-The rest and preparation period takes at least 6 days.
+The rest and preparation period lasts at least 6 days.
 It is intended to offer the asylum seeker time to rest and to provide the different organisations involved with the time needed to undertake several preparatory actions and investigations.
 The main activities during the rest and preparation period are:

 • Investigation of documents conducted by the Royal Military Police (Koninklijke Marechaussee, KMar);